 The 2015 Robinson Family Vineyards Cabernet Sauvignon features an elegant bouquet with aromas of dried rose petal, tobacco leaf, Asian spices and black licorice.
 Bright aromatics.
 Slightly savory in its aromatic presentation.
 Sublime in its texture – this wine is finely balanced between fruit, acidity and tannins.
 Flavors of cherry, blackberry and chocolate with a polished finish.
 This is a premium, well-priced to quality ratio Napa Valley Cabernet Sauvignon made in an approachable style that is quite enjoyable on its own.

 Wine leaving residue that slides down the glass is often referred to as the “tears” or “legs” – and there are varying opinions in the industry as to the relevance of ‘legs’.
 Most Napa winemakers we have met with are indifferent to the the term legs when referring to wine.
-One can take the Robinson’s Second label called Great Legs at face value or perhaps there is more to the story.
-Part of the story behind this label is it was developed by Bud & Helen’s grand daughters.
+One can take the Robinson’s second label called Great Legs at face value or perhaps there is more to the story.
+Regardless, this wine was created by Carrie, Kim and Robin.
 This label features a Syrah, Cabernet Sauvignon and a Cabernet Franc and are wines priced affordable and styled to be approachable in their youth – easy drinking, to be opened any day of the week without worrying about the price.

-Robinson Family Vineyards is a member of the Napa Vintners organization and the Napa Growers.
-For more information or to join their wine club, visit: www.robinsonfamilyvineyards.com
+Robinson Family Vineyards is a member of the Napa Valley Vintners and the Napa Valley Grape Growers Association.
+For more information, to schedule an appointment or to join their wine club (two shipments a year), visit: www.robinsonfamilyvineyards.com